FindMySchool LogoFindMySchool

 For travel, the school site references a West Garth Road entrance for arrival and pick-up, and it publishes drop-off and pick-up policy documents.
 Families planning to drive should check those arrangements carefully, as local parking rules can affect daily stress levels significantly.

-Outcomes are still a work in progress.
-Both primary and GCSE rankings place the school below England average overall (bottom 40% by percentile), even though some primary measures, such as science and higher standard, are stronger.
+• Outcomes are still a work in progress.
+The current overall rankings place the school below the national midpoint at both primary and GCSE, even though some primary measures, such as science, are stronger.
 This suits families prioritising continuity and inclusion, but those seeking consistently high academic outcomes should probe improvement plans and implementation.

 Thomas Hall School offers a rare combination in the state sector, an all-through pathway on a distinctive historic site, with Forest School and structured enrichment built into the school’s identity.
 The school is in a phase of improvement, with attendance, SEND targeting and GCSE outcomes as the core issues that will shape the next few years.
 It best suits families who value continuity, inclusion, outdoor learning, and a community feel, and who are comfortable engaging actively with the school as it strengthens outcomes.